RickardHultgren/gnomyframework/Gnomy_Framework.md

 footing on their current plant, or revisit **Step 1 (Narrative)** to re-evaluate the story of where they are and where they want to go.
-The Gnomy Framework, much like the interconnected plants in the pond, is cyclical and flexible---designed for ongoing clarity, growth, and recalibration as you navigate from one \"situation-plant\" to the next.
+The Gnomy Framework, much like the interconnected plants in the pond, is cyclical and flexibledesigned for ongoing clarity, growth, and recalibration as you navigate from one \"situation-plant\" to the next.